[ Printer Friendly Version ] [ Report Abuse ]

-She walked him to the door and gave him another hug before he opened it, this time being careful about his side.
-“Thank you,” she whispered.
+She walked him to the door and gave him another hug before he opened it.
+“Thank you.”

 “You’re welcome,” he answered.
 “I hate fighting with Albus.
 You owe me.”

-After he left, she ducked back under the counter.
-Annie looked at her curiously.
-“Who is that, again?”
+After he left, she ducked back under the counter to rejoin Annie, who was looking at her curiously.
+“So who is that, again?”

 Lily debated for a moment about how exactly to describe Scorpius.
 “He’s a friend,” she said, but that felt a little inadequate to her.
-“He’s my brother’s best friend,” she added.
+“He’s been my brother’s best friend since they were eleven,” she added.
+That felt like a better descriptor.
 “And he’s been going out with my cousin since they were fifth-years.
-He’ll probably end up marrying her eventually, so I guess he’s sort of family.”
+He’s sort of like family, I guess.”

 “What’s a fifth year?”
 Annie asked, and Lily winced inwardly.